rebe/iwillsaveearth/README.md

 Join me in this endeavor, and together, let's transform our collective passion for the Earth into tangible actions and solutions that will shape a sustainable future.

 -P

+## Backend
+Backend is built in AWS using CDK.
+It consists serverless components (S3 buckets for now) [See infra README](cdk/landinginfra/README.md)

+## Frontend
+Frontend is build with React and Next More info in [React dev site](https://react.dev/learn/start-a-new-react-project)